 From the above header content, the information we want to obtain is the direct mapping from sequence number to chromosome number.
 Sequence numbers are stored in the seqNum column while chromosome numbers can be read from the Name column, which describes the content of the sequence.
 We would like to read the BPMAP and CEL files and merge them by X and Y coordinate so information such as probe sequence and location along the chromosome would pair up with the corresponding expression value.
-We have already specified the location of the BPMAP file in BPMAP-

 We have already specified the location of the BPMAP file in BPMAP-File variable, so now let's specify the location of the CEL files.
 Because BPMAPCelParser allows us to parse multiple CEL files simultaneously, we can store the location of multiple files in a vector using c() each separate by ",".

-''' pathCEL <- system.file("doc/Swr1WTIP_Short.CEL", package = "rMAT") arrayFile <- paste(pwd, c(pathCEL), sep = "") '''
+'''

+pathCEL<- system.file("extdata", "Swr1WTIP_Short.CEL",package="rMAT")

+arrayFile<-paste(pwd,c(pathCEL),sep="")

+'''